phpmyadmin/phpmyadmin/doc/faq.rst

   needs to be disabled (the default)
 * `suhosin.log.\* <http://www.hardened-
   php.net/suhosin/configuration.html#logging_configuration>`_ should not
-  include :abbr:`SQL (structured query language)`, otherwise you get big slowdown
+  include :term:`SQL`, otherwise you get big slowdown

 You can also disable the warning using the :config:option:`$cfg['SuhosinDisableWarning']`.